adriangb/xpresso/docs/advanced/dependencies/responses.md

 ## Writing responses

-If you need to modify the response, use the `"operation"` scope.
+If you need to modify the response, use the `"endpoint"` scope.
 Here's an example of a simple request/context tracing system:

 ```python hl_lines="17-30"